 The CMS-linked notes are an asset purchased by an investor and a liability owed by the issuing firm.
 When these notes are callable, it is typically a feature triggered when the notes are more valuable to the investors and more costly to the issuers and the issuer seeks to call or redeem the securities.

 The deck is stacked here and a feature that sounds like more bells and whistles is actually a feature that only typically works against the investors and leaves the investors holding notes that are comparatively less valuable to investors and more costly to the issuer.
-This of course is in addition to spot rate risk, the term structure risk, the market risk, the illiquidity risks (as there is really no secondary market for these products and early sales usually involve sharp discounts), and credit risk.
+This of course, is in addition to spot rate risk, the term structure risk, the market risk, the illiquidity risks (as there is really no secondary market for these products and early sales usually involve sharp discounts), and credit risk.

 In products that add reverse convertibility, the contingent floating rate coupon will typically be equal to a multiple of a CMS spread and tied to the worst performing of two or more stock indexes.
-The investors typically are not understanding future changes in two or more stock market indices as well as the variance or covariance of the specified stock index.
+The investors typically do not understand future changes in two or more stock market indices as well as the variance or covariance of the specified stock index.
 This generally requires a complex interaction of multiple indices, and how the average investor can realistically choose between competing for similar products is a mystery.

 For CMS-linked notes with complex embedded contingent interest rates and stock index options, which, when triggered, reduce the coupon and maturity payments, most investors are trusting their financial advisor from the outset.